-Crafting a historically accurate and respectful land acknowledgement statement requires some culturally-specific information.
+Crafting a historically accurate and respectful land acknowledgement statement requires some culturallyspecific information.
 Arranged alphabetically, this Key Concepts section provides a series of conceptual tools to help craft and deliver land acknowledgement statements, and to understand better the Indigenous histories in the next section.
 Indigenous worldviews are often quite different from settler worldviews.
-Understanding Indigenous relations with land, treaties, missing tribes, tribal organization, and cultural groups can clarify worldview differences.
+Understanding Indigenous relations with land, treaties, missing tribes, reservations, tribal organization, and cultural groups can clarify worldview differences.

-This section also provides answers to questions frequently received by MSAC staff, including the pre-European history of Baltimore; definitions of #LandBack, Indigenous erasure, and "homelands" versus "geographic spheres of influence;" and the inclusion of Black histories in land acknowledgements.
+This section also provides answers to questions frequently received by MSAC staff, including the definitions of #LandBack, Indigenous erasure, and "homelands" versus "geographic spheres of influence;" and the inclusion of Black histories in land acknowledgements.